Agent Definition

 GET /agents/{agent_id}/.well-known/agent.json

-Returns A2A-compatible agent card with metadata and tool schemas.
+Returns A2A-compatible agent card with metadata and tool schemas for agent discovery.

 ---